 It doesn’t have to be Halloween season to visit Gwendolyn’s House because her apparition is always present.
 You’ll get instant chills when you realize a woman from the window is watching you.
 And visitors who don’t heed the warning will surely hear her eerie screams when they enter inside of it.

 The eerie glowing figures lurking around the Grove have startled curious people walking by the home.
-This haunted house is riddled with spirits supposedly murdered in the house a long time ago and never found their peace.
+This haunted house in Texas is riddled with spirits supposedly murdered in the house a long time ago and never found their peace.

 There’s one road you don’t want to get caught on at night in Saratoga: Bragg Road.
 Everyone in town knows about the legend of a headless railroad worker who still tries to light his way along the road.
 If you don’t believe the stories, the flickering light in the distance on the road will surely turn you into a believer.

-The Littlefield Home was doomed to become a spooky destination that will forever be the home of Alice Littlefield.
+The Littlefield Home was doomed to become a spooky place that will forever be the home of Alice Littlefield.
 As a child, she was declared insane and prohibited from leaving the house.
 So why start now, even in the afterlife?
 To pass the time in her horrid eternity, she plays the piano, which can be heard while visiting the home.

 Plan your visit to the McCune Mansion for the best chance to see poltergeists.
 This haunted house has become a popular wedding and events venue, with the ghosts catching everyone unexpectedly.
 The apparition of a young girl makes frequent appearances at weddings while a man figure shows up around the holiday season.